kburtch/SimpleStinkerDefenseSuite/README.md

 It requires SparForte 2.2.
 It requires the Berkeley DB library.
 It also requires a Bourne Compatible shell (e.g. bash).
+The new dashboard web page requires xfvb (to render the graph) and imagemagik (to convert the graph to a web-friendly format).

 The current version has been tested on CENTOS 7/Red Hat 7.